Who was Edward the Elder? A brief guide to the Anglo-Saxon king

-He was the son of King Alfred and Ealhswith of Mercia.
+He was the son of Alfred the Great and Ealhswith of Mercia.
 A man of Wessex, he was probably born in the 870s and died in 924.
 After his father’s death in 899, and like Alfred, he was called king of the Anglo-Saxons, reflecting his overlordship of both Wessex and Mercia.
 He was married three times and had an estimated 14 children.
 His son, Aethelstan, succeeded him.
 He lived in a time when the Anglo-Saxon kingdoms had not yet coalesced into England, and when Vikings held sway in East Anglia and Northumbria.

 Why is he known as ‘the Elder’?

 The epithet is applied after his death, in the 10th century.
 It was to distinguish him, probably, from another King Edward, King Edward the Martyr, who reigned later in the 10th century.

 Plus | Who was the real Uhtred of Bebbanburg?

 We don’t know much about Edward’s early years, but we do know that King Alfred seems to have recognised Edward as his heir: he is recorded as king alongside his father in a charter of the 890s.
 However, not everyone agreed that Edward had the right to succeed and, after Alfred’s death, Edward immediately faced competition for the crown from the deceased king’s nephew Aethelwold.
 According to historian Ryan Lavelle, Aethelwold “was first off the mark, staking his claim to the Wessex throne by storming into what is now the sleepy Dorset town of Wimborne Minster”.

 After Alfred’s death, Edward immediately faced competition for the crown from the deceased king’s nephew Aethelwold